displague/linode-terraform-examples/README.md

 ## Linode Terraform examples

-The demos demonstrate the simplest and more complex use cases of the Linode Terraform Provider.
+These demos demonstrate the simplest and more complex use cases of the Linode Terraform Provider.

 ### Requirements